STATUS: IN POST-PRODUCTION

 NOTES:

-• This is an 18 minute SHORT FILM for film festivals.
-An approximately 23 minute extended version will be available after the festival run for streaming & internet.
+This is an 18 minute SHORT FILM originally made for a local film festival.
+An approximately 23 minute extended version will be available for streaming & internet.

 Depending on how well that goes, the short will be available for free on Youtube a year or so later.